 How many sales did you get?
 We count 36 or 37 sales.
 There’s no way to know exactly how many sales occurred, but this is our educated guess based on this particular sales rank graph.
 I want to encourage you today if you’re making sourcing decisions without using historical sales rank and pricing data from CamelCamelCamel — there is a better way to buy Amazon FBA inventory!
 You can make smarter sourcing decisions.
 Your business will hugely benefit if you take the time to learn how to use CamelCamelCamel.

 This blog post is just scratching the surface on what I can teach you about CamelCamelCamel.
-To find out everything there is to know about using CamelCamelCamel to make smart sourcing decisions, be sure to check out our brand new course, The Reseller’s Guide to How to Keepa Camel: Using Amazon Sales History to Make Smart Sourcing Decisions.
+To find out everything there is to know about using CamelCamelCamel to make smart sourcing decisions, be sure to check out our course, The Reseller’s Guide to How to Keepa Camel: Using Amazon Sales History to Make Smart Sourcing Decisions.
 This course is a combo ebook and video course where I walk you through everything you need to know to make sense of both CamelCamelCamel and Keepa in ways you’ve never thought of.

 How about you?
 Do you use CamelCamelCamel?
 What is your favorite thing about Camel?
 I’d love to hear from you in the comments below.